kevingonzalez7997/Secure_APP_Terraform_D5.1/README.md

 Docker could significantly increase automation in the pipeline.
 In this version, each instance that handled the application had to have requirements manually installed beforehand, which is time-consuming and counterproductive.
 Docker can create an image with all the required dependencies to be run in a container.

+Given the nature of the application, a 3-tire application would further increase security and restrict access to data sensitive layers

 ## Conclusion

 Improvements have been made to the current deployment version.
 This infrastructure includes a second instance to host the application, increasing resilience.
 If one instance crashes, users will still be able to access the application.
 In addition, we've used Jenkins' built-in function of nodes to increase security.
+Additional steps can be incorporated to further increase security.